Mr. Joseph Neubauer, Chairman

 MR. JOSEPH NEUBAUER (Chairman)

-Joseph Neubauer is Chairman of the Board of ARAMARK, a provider of professional services including food, hospitality, facility and uniform services.
+Joseph Neubauer is former Chairman of the Board of ARAMARK, a provider of professional services including food, hospitality, facility and uniform services.
 The company has 250,000 employees serving 22 countries around the world.
-In addition to his position as Chairman of the Barnes he is Vice Chairman of the Board of Trustees of the University of Chicago.
-He also serves on the Board of Directors of Macy’s Inc. He previously served on the Board of Tufts University and The Philadelphia Orchestra Association.
+Mr. Neubauer is Vice Chairman of the Board of Trustees of the University of Chicago.
+He also serves on the Board of Directors of Macy's Inc. He previously served on the Board of Tufts University and The Philadelphia Orchestra Association.
 Mr. Neubauer has been recognized throughout his career for civic and professional achievement.
 He received the 2012 Philadelphia Award in recognition of his civic involvement in the region and will receive the William Penn Foundation award this year.
 In 2007, he was elected to the American Philosophical Society.
 In 2005, he received the Woodrow Wilson Award for Corporate Citizenship.
 Mr. Neubauer was inducted into the prestigious Horatio Alger Association of Distinguished Americans in 1994, has served as its President, Chairman, and currently serves that organization as Chairman Emeritus.
 Mr. Neubauer received his undergraduate degree from Tufts University and his Master of Business Administration degree from the University of Chicago.

 MS. AILEEN KENNEDY ROBERTS (Vice Chair)